-- Be particularly vigilant in the lead-up to and during religious or national festivals, days of national significance, such as elections, and commemorations.
+- Be alert in the lead-up to and during religious or national festivals, days of national significance, such as elections, and commemorations.

-- Show an appropriate level of respect, particularly in areas where commemorative activities for the royal family or religious activities are taking place.
+- Show respect, particularly in areas where commemorative activities for the royal family or religious activities are taking place.